 The following day, Ralf and I went up to Camp II with more ropes.
 There had been more snowfall and wind overnight, leading to deep tracking once again.

 After 11 hours we arrived at 6600 metres at the location where we would set up Camp II and where we had left our personal gear a week earlier.
-We were able to bring along ropes for the route up to Camp III while the others had transported their personal gear up from the shoulder of rock.
-Now we were united as a team once again.
+We were able to bring along ropes for the route up

 The weather was very unsettled, locally on the north site of K2, due to the south west wind.
 The recurring snow fall, and even more so, the strong wind, made it difficult for us.